SunGg12138/http-proxy-buffer/README.md

 # http-proxy-buffer

-Use the buffer attribute to expand http-proxy module, add query and body attributes
+Use the buffer attribute to extend http-proxy module, add query and body attributes

 ## Install